LATEST CRUISE BOOKINGS

 We then end the year with a return visit to New Zealand back again on board Seven Seas Mariner for RSCC.
 ANCIENT FJORDS & MODERN CITYSCAPES begins In Auckland on November 30th, with visits to Tauranga, Gisborne, Wellington, Lyttleton for Christchurch and Port Chalmers for Dunedin, all in New Zealand, then onto Burnie in Tasmania, Melbourne, Gelong and Eden in Australia before ending in Sydney on December 15th.
 Here's the link for details on that cruise.

-We will be beginning 2019 back with Regent Seven Seas Cruises, but for the first time on their newest ship Seven Seas Explorer, for 2½ back-to-back cruises.
+It's then a return to Regent Seven Seas Cruises, but for the first time on their newest ship Seven Seas Explorer, for 2½ back-to-back cruises.
 The first, INCA TREASURE & MAYAN TEMPLES begins in Valparaiso on 17th February with our lecture colleague, Terry Breen, on board.
 Michael then takes over in Guayaquil, Ecuador on 25th February, sailing to Puntarenas, Costa Rica, San Juan del Sur, Nicaragua, Puerto Quetzal, Guatemala, Acapulco and Cabo San Lucas in Mexico and ending in Los Angeles on March 9th.
 More details of that cruise are on the Regent website here.

 The following cruise, MEXICAN RIVIERA TO PANAMA CANAL, leaves Los Angeles the same evening and stops at essentially the same ports in reverse order, but with Corinto in Nicaragua instead of San Juan del Sur.
 We then transit the Panama Canal (Michael's 5th transit) to visit Cartagena in Colombia and George Town in the Cayman Islands before ending in Miami on 25th March.
 Go here for more details on that cruise.